504 plan

 Summary

-A brief, concise statement of the most important information in a text.
+A summary is a brief, concise statement of the most important information in a text.

 Syllable

-A word or portion of a word that contains one vowel sound and that may contain one or more consonant sounds.
-The six common syllable patterns are closed, open, silent-er-controlled, vowel team, and consonant-le.
-Some curricula also include diphthong.
+A syllable is a word or portion of a word that contains one vowel sound and that may contain one or more consonant sounds.
+The six common syllable patterns are closed, open, vowel-consonant-e, r-controlled, vowel team, and consonant-le.
+Some programs also include diphthong.

 Systematic instruction